bankofcanada/DataEcon/README.md

 ### Example

-To build your own executable, compile it with `#include "src/daec.h"`, and link it against the `bin/libdaec.so` library.
+To build your own executable, compile it with `#include "include/daec.h"`, and link it against `lib/libdaec.so` library.

 For example:
 ```C